johnjung/iiif_tools/README.md

-# iiif_tools
+# IIIF Tools

-Scripts to build IIIF Manifests for digital collections at the University of Chicago.
+Scripts to build IIIF Collections and Manifests for digital collections projects.

 ## Useful Scripts